CatLibWilk/Lynda-Learning/git_github/notes.md

     - git checkout [branchname] will put you in the new branch to sandbox stuff
     - change branch name: git branch -m [original_branch_name] [newname]
     - delete: git branch -D [branchname]

+    - revert to second-to-last commit:
+        - git revert [hash_of_current_commit]
+        - in prompt: I to enter insert mode, make note, esc to exit insert mode, ctrl+q, then "w!' to save, then ctrl+q! to exit
+        - now current commit will be the one you reverted to